webdevupb/webdevupb.github.io.2015/README.md

-WebDev site repository
+WebDev UPB site repository

-The WebDev project is hosted at http://webdevupb.github.io/
+The WebDev UPB project is hosted at http://webdevupb.github.io/